 How to Find It:

 The size of a partition isn't what it should be.
-You can check the disk size by running df -Th /dev/sdXX.
-The command will indicate the file type (NTFS), size in GB, used/remaining space and percentage free.
+You can check the disk size by running df -Th -BGB /dev/sdXX.
+The command will indicate the file type (NTFS), size in GB (in GiB if -BGB is omitted or if -BG is used), used/remaining space and percentage free.

 - How to Fix It: